New claims await pope's sex abuse investigators in Chile

 The cases that have drawn the most attention to date involved Father Fernando Karadima, whom a Vatican investigation found guilty in 2011 of abusing teenage boys in Santiago over many years.

-Scicluna and Bertomeu are due to travel to the southern city of Osorno, where some of the biggest protests about abuse and the alleged cover-up in Chile's Catholic Church have taken place.
+Scicluna and Bertomeu are due to travel to the southern city of Osorno, where some of the biggest protests about abuse and the alleged cover-up have taken place.

 The pope on Monday accepted the resignations of three of Chile's 34 bishops who were summoned to Rome last month, including Osorno's Juan Barros, who is accused of masking abuses by pedophile priest Fernando Karadima.